Jason Culina: Coaching career

 In 2015, Culina joined the King's School football coaching staff, helping with the school's first team.
 In 2016, Culina moved to St Joseph's College, and was the college's technical director of football and coach of the First XI.

 On 16 August 2017, Culina was appointed head coach of Sydney United 58 after Mark Rudan resigned Culina announced his resignation from the role eight games into the season, with four wins and four losses to his side's name.

 Culina is now coach of Sydney United 58 FC under 12's.

+On 10 August 2023 Culina joined Western Sydney Wanderers as their Head of Academy Coaches.

 International career

 Culina made his debut for the Australia national team against South Africa in 2005.
 He became a regular starter for the Socceroos under head coach Guus Hiddink, who was also his club coach at PSV.
 His first international goal came in September 2005, against the Solomon Islands in Sydney.
 Culina played in both legs of the World Cup play-off against Uruguay where Australia qualified for the 2006 World Cup following a dramatic penalty shoot-out.
 He was selected in the Australian squad for the World Cup, held in Germany, and started all four of Australia's matches.

 On 3 March 2010, Culina was named captain of Australia for the first time, in an AFC Asian Cup qualifier against Indonesia, a 1–0 victory.
 On 18 June 2013, he announced his official international retirement at a function held before Australia's World Cup qualifier against Iraq.